-Car park owners/operators can apply for a levy concession on parking spaces if it did not exist as a parking space, or was exempt, for part of a calendar year.
-Different conditions apply for parking spaces located in public or private car parks.
+Car park owners and operators can apply for a levy concession on parking spaces if they did not exist as a parking space, or were exempt, for part of a calendar year.
+Different conditions apply for parking spaces located in public and private car parks.

 Private car parks

-Example: a tenant of a private car park associated with offices vacates at the end of September.
-The car park owner does not find a replacement tenant before 1 January the following year and the allocated parking spaces remain vacant and unavailable for use by any other persons.
+A tenant of a private car park associated with offices vacates at the end of September.
+The car park owner does not find a replacement tenant before 1 January of the following year and the allocated parking spaces remain vacant and unavailable for use by any other person.
 Therefore, a part-year concession may apply.

 Public car parks

-Public car park owner/operators may claim a part-year concession if a parking space was exempt or did not exist as a parking space for any period in the year preceding the assessment year.
+Public car park owners and operators can claim a part-year concession if a parking space was exempt or did not exist as a parking space for any period in the year preceding the assessment year.

 A parking space is an area that is: